arter97/immich-native/README.md

 postgres=# grant all privileges on database immich to immich;
 postgres=# ALTER USER immich WITH SUPERUSER;
 postgres=# CREATE EXTENSION IF NOT EXISTS vector;
+postgres=# CREATE EXTENSION IF NOT EXISTS vchord CASCADE;
 postgres=# \q
 ```